stadust/pointercrate/doc/600_submitters/000_get_submitters.md

 ### Filtering:

-The result can be filtered by any of the following fields: `submitter_id`, `banned`.
+The result can be filtered by any of the following fields: `banned`.

 Pagination is done via the `submitter_id` field.